A research & creation axis for the Reflective Interaction group of EnsadLab

 3 • Organization of workshops to implement, test, and create with both our “design space” and toolkit;

-4 • From the actions above, our approaches include the creation of behavioural objects of art and design, tested in public events with the public;
+4 • From the actions above, our approaches include the creation of behavioral objects of art and design, tested in public events with the public;

 5 • Study of movements and objects’ expressive qualities；